daanyal011/Potato-Disease-Classification/README.md

 ## Dataset

-The dataset used for training and evaluation is located in the directory `/content/drive/MyDrive/Potato disease classification/Training/Plan`.
+The dataset used for training and evaluation is located at `https://www.kaggle.com/datasets/abdallahalidev/plantvillage-dataset`.
 It consists of images of potato plants affected by various diseases.

 ## Code Overview